Clark-E/inclusive-serenity/README.md

 # SerenityOS

-Graphical Unix-like operating system for x86-64 computers, except it uses inclusive language (by gender neutral pronouns.)
+Graphical Unix-like operating system for x86-64 computers, except it uses inclusive language (gender neutral pronouns.)

 Currently a work in progress, Feel free to make a PR!